tlswg/tls13-spec/draft-ietf-tls-tls13.md

 version
 : This field contains the version of TLS negotiated for this connection.
-Servers MUST select a version from the list in ClientHello's supported_versions extension if that extension is present.
-(Older clients may send a ClientHello without that extension, in which case the legacy_version is used for version negotiation.)
+Servers MUST select a version from the list in ClientHello's supported_versions extension, or otherwise negotiate TLS 1.2 or previous.
   A client that receives a version that was not offered MUST abort the handshake.
   For this version of the specification, the version is 0x0304.
 (See
   {{backward-compatibility}} for details about backward compatibility.)